-- 13. Section 64(1)(b) of Goods and Services Tax Act 2014 provides that the Act is not applicable to local authorities and statutory bodies in respect of the regulatory and enforcement functions.
-They are deemed to carry out regulatory and enforcement functions if - - (a) The local authority or statutory body is given the authority by any written law for the appropriate benefits or have connection with the implementation of regulatory functions and enforcement; and - (b) The supply made by the local authority or statutory body is not the same or similar to a supply made by any other taxable person and as such is non-competitive.
+- 13. Section 64(1)(b) of Goods and Services Tax Act 2014 provides that the Act is not applicable to local authorities and statutory bodies in respect of the R&E functions.
+They are deemed to carry out R&E functions if; - (a) The local authority or statutory body is given the authority by any written law for the appropriate benefits or have connection with the implementation of regulatory functions and enforcement; and - (b) The supply made by the local authority or statutory body is not the same or similar to a supply made by any other taxable person and as such is non-competitive.

-14. In performing the R & E functions, the local authority or statutory body imposes fees, levies, taxes, or cess and takes action against those who default or fail to comply with the relevant laws.
+14. In performing the R&E functions, the local authority or statutory body imposes fees, levies, taxes, or cess and takes action against those who default or fail to comply with the relevant laws.